ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 passive pull model.

 The data received in a GET of the well-known URL or sent in the POST is defined in {{feedback-dataformat}}.

-HTTPS servers SHOULD share all SCTs and accompanying certificate chains they see that pass the checks in {{feedback-clisrv}}.
+HTTPS servers SHOULD share all sct_feedback objects they see that pass the checks in {{feedback-srvop}}.
 If this is an infeasible amount of data, the server may choose to expire submissions according to an undefined policy.
 Suggestions for such a policy can be found in {{pooling-policy-recommendations}}.

 HTTPS servers MUST NOT share any other data that they may learn from the submission of SCT Feedback by HTTPS clients, like the HTTPS client IP address or the time of submission.

+As described above, HTTPS servers can be configured (or omit configuration), resulting in two modes of operation.
+In one mode, the x509\_chain array will contain a full certificate chain.
+This chain may terminate in a trust anchor the auditor may recognize, or it may not.
+(One scenario where this could occur is if the client submitted a chain terminiating in a locally added trust anchor, and the server kept this chain.)
+In the other mode, the x509\_chain array will consist of only a single element, which is the end-entity certificate.

 Auditors SHOULD provide the following URL accepting HTTPS POSTing of SCT feedback data:

     https://<auditor>/ct/v1/sct-feedback

+\[ TBD: Should that be .well-known? \]

 Auditors SHOULD regularly poll HTTPS servers at the well-known collected-sct-feedback URL.
 The frequency of the polling and how to